-I’ve been working on what I consider the Ultimate Success Course…ever.
+I’ve just finished upgrading what I consider the Ultimate Success Course.

 I’ve put out a lot of courses that just blow the socks out of everything else I’ve ever seen.
 But this is the culmination of YEARS of work and it’s got to be EXCELLENT FOR YOU.

 This article is page one of The Ultimate Success Course.

 I don’t think I’m the best professional speaker on the planet.
 It’s not exactly something one can evaluate with certainty of results…there is a bit of bias involved!

 That means I have a problem.
 The problem comes up every time I go on stage.

 I don’t think about being the best.
 Too much to think about.

 Excellence is learning the names of the people in your small audience of 200 (you can see their name tags or you just ask so you can talk to a HUMAN from the front of the room.
 THIS is excellence.
 But there’s more…

 …knowing someone’s name is one thing.
 Knowing what they told you their wife’s name is, their kids names, their job, how they pronounce their name… now you don’t have to think about “being the best.”
 Screw that.